haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/secy/secy-cron.md

 -   Generating sitemaps

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-Refer to [Configure and run cron]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-cron.html#config-cli-cron-group-run) for more information about cron groups.
+Refer to [配置和执行定时任务]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-cron.html#config-cli-cron-group-run) for more information about cron groups.
 </div>

 You can run a Magento cron job in the following ways: